cloud-gov/cg-site/content/docs/services/elasticsearch24.md

 title: Elasticsearch 2.4
 name: "elasticsearch24"
 description: "Elasticsearch version 2.4: a distributed, RESTful search and analytics engine"
-status: "Alpha"
+status: "Beta"
 ---

-cloud.gov offers [Elasticsearch](https://www.elastic.co/) 2.4 as a service. **This service is still in Alpha mode**: downtime and data loss is possible.
+cloud.gov offers [Elasticsearch](https://www.elastic.co/) 2.4 as a service.

 ## Plans

 Plan Name | Description | Price
 --------- | ----------- | -----
-`1x`  | Elasticsearch instance with 1GB of RAM and 1 slice of CPU   | Free in Alpha `3x`  | Elasticsearch instance with 3GB of RAM and 1 slice of CPU   | Free in Alpha `6x`  | Elasticsearch instance with 6GB of RAM and 1 slice of CPU   | Free in Alpha `12x` | Elasticsearch instance with 12GB of RAM and 2 slices of CPU | Free in Alpha
+`1x`  | Elasticsearch instance with 1GB of RAM and 1 slice of CPU   | Will be paid per hour + storage `3x`  | Elasticsearch instance with 3GB of RAM and 1 slice of CPU   | Will be paid per hour + storage `6x`  | Elasticsearch instance with 6GB of RAM and 1 slice of CPU   | Will be paid per hour + storage `12x` | Elasticsearch instance with 12GB of RAM and 2 slices of CPU | Will be paid per hour + storage `small-ha` | Elasticsearch cluster with 3 masters and 3 data nodes | Will be paid per hour + storage `large-ha` | Elasticsearch cluster with 3 masters and 3 data nodes | Will be paid per hour + storage

+Note: The `small-ha` and `large-ha` plans run multiple Elasticsearch master and data nodes on different machines, so that service is not interrupted by routine platform maintenance.
+The `1x`, `3x`, `6x`, and `12x` plans all run on a single instance and will be briefly unavailable during platform maintenance; these plans should not be used for production applications.

 ## How to create an instance